Shivani Vasagam Wedanayake: Pageantry

 Wedanayake was invited to represent her country at the Miss Asia Pacific Quest held in Manila, Philippines in 1993.

-Wedanayake competed for the Miss Universe Sri Lanka in 1995 pageant was held on 2 April 1995 at Kings Court, Trans Asia Hotel (now Cinnamon Lakeside), and won the competition and the right to represent her country at the 44th Miss Universe pageant held on 12 May 1995 at the Windhoek country club and resort, Namibia.
-She received 9.13 for interview, 9.11 for evening gown during the preliminaries and was placed 22nd out of 82 countries.
+Wedanayake competed for the Miss Universe Sri Lanka in 1995 pageant was held on 2 April 1995 at Kings Court, Trans Asia Hotel (now Cinnamon Lakeside), and won the competition and the right to represent her country at the Miss Universe 1995 pageant held on 12 May 1995 at the Windhoek country club and resort, Namibia.
+She received 9.13 for interview, 9.11 for evening gown and 8.52 for swimsuit during the preliminaries and was placed 22nd out of 82 countries.

 In 1999 she took part in the Mrs. Sri Lanka and won the title of Mrs. World Sri Lanka held on 30 October 1999 at BMICH, and competed at the Mrs. World pageant held in Jerusalem, Israel.
 She competed with 48 countries and won the 4th runner-up place at the Mrs. World.